SirsiNexusDev/SirsiNexus/COMPREHENSIVE_DEVELOPMENT_BLUEPRINT.md

 ### Phase 1: Core Engine & API Foundation ✅ COMPLETED
 - ✅ Rust core engine with Axum framework
 - ✅ Authentication system with JWT and Argon2
-- ✅ PostgreSQL database integration with SQLx
+- ✅ CockroachDB database integration with SQLx
 - ✅ Basic API endpoints for users and projects
 - ✅ Error handling and type safety